SauloCav/Sorting-Algorithms-in-C/README.md

 Mathematical analysis of quicksort shows that, on average, the algorithm takes O(n log n) comparisons to sort n items.
 In the worst case, it makes O(n2) comparisons.

 ### Selection Sort:
+selection sort is an in-place comparison sorting algorithm.
+It has an O(n2) time complexity, which makes it inefficient on large lists, and generally performs worse than the similar insertion sort.
+Selection sort is noted for its simplicity and has performance advantages over more complicated algorithms in certain situations, particularly where auxiliary memory is limited.